Foreign central banks' US debt holdings fall - Fed

 The Fed said its holdings of so-called "other" securities

-held in custody and reported at face value rose by $540 million
+held in custody and reported at face value fell by $1.56 billion

 Overseas central banks, particularly those in Asia, have